-We’ve been working hard on Swahili in mid 2019.
+We worked on Swahili in mid 2019.
 Aside from our standard starter pack for languages of books, teachers, flashcards and Glossika, we also looked around the web for any Swahili language learning resources we could find.
 And these are our favourite resources and the best ones you’ll find for learning Swahili.

 There are very few resources online to learning Swahili, compared to other major global languages like French, Chinese or Arabic.
 And very few free Swahili learning tools.

 For example, when we were looking around for the best free resources for Egyptian Arabic, we had no trouble putting together that amazing list.

-However, things get tougher for smaller languages (like Swahili).
+However, things get tougher for less widespread languages (like Swahili, even though it’s still a major African language).

-That said, here are the best resources we’ve found for Kiswahili (Swahili).
-We’ll add to it as we find more things.
+That said, here are the best resources we found for Swahili.

-This is something we’re making ourselves and sharing with the world!
+This is something we made ourselves and sharing with Swahili language learners!
 This is the best summary of Swahili noun classes we’ve ever seen, because we made it ourselves.

 Swahili is pretty complicated.
 There are TONS of rules.
 And plenty of exceptions.

 So every time we learned a new rule, we created a summary of it, put down a table of rules, and have been putting it down in our cheat sheet.